blacksaildivision/ansible-tutorial/README.md

 Overriding default variables
 ----------------------------

-Defaults as the name says, have only default values for variables if you don't specify the value.
-You can override variable value in playbooks like so:
+Defaults as the name says, have only default values for variables if you don't specify it in playbook.
+You can override variable default value in playbooks like so:
 ```yaml
 - hosts: ansible_tutorial
   become: yes